xBaseDigital/docs/banking/security-best-practices/security-best-practices.md

 ## Security Best Practices

-This guide outlines essential security practices for interacting with the **XBD PAY Banking API** to ensure the safety of your API key pair, requests, and overall integration.
+This guide outlines essential security practices for interacting with the **RELM Banking API** to ensure the safety of your API key pair, requests, and overall integration.
 Following these best practices helps protect your application and data from unauthorized access and potential threats.

 ## Key Management